otam-mato/nodejs_mysql_web_app_docker/README.md

    mysql -h <MySQL_Container_IP> -P 3306 -u root -p
    ```

-- **Create a user named 'admin' with the password `12345678`, grant all privileges, and flush privileges:**
+- **Create a user named 'admin' with the password which correlates with app's 'config', grant all privileges, and flush privileges:**

    ```sql
    CREATE USER 'admin'@'%' IDENTIFIED BY '12345678';